ramzini22/CarsAtMap/README.md

   npm run start
 ```

- - Scan barcode by camera at your phone
+ - Scan barcode by camera at your phone, next Expo Go should open my App on your phone
  - Enjoy my App!